KEXP: Expansion to San Francisco

 In October 2023, Friends of KEXP bought KREV (92.7 FM), a radio station licensed to Alameda, California, and serving the San Francisco Bay Area, at a bankruptcy auction for $3.75 million.
 The acquisition was financed through the investment fund set up after anonymous donor Suzanne's $10 million bequest in 2018.
 The station was slated to air most of KEXP's programming as well as a Bay Area music program featuring local artists in the mold of KEXP's Audioasis.
-KEXP management expects the deal to result in positive cash flow "within the first few years".
+KEXP management expected the deal to result in positive cash flow "within the first few years".
 KREV was relaunched as KEXC on March 19, 2024, following a weekend-long period of stunting.
 On August 6, the show was announced as Vinelands, hosted by Kelley Stoltz and Gabriel Lopez from the studios of KQED-FM as part of a partnership between the two public media broadcasters to house KEXP's San Francisco staff and studio broadcasts in KQED's facility.

 Programming

-On weekdays, KEXP airs five daytime shows in a variety mix format—Early (5-7 a.m.), The Morning Show (7–10 a.m.), The Midday Show (10 a.m.–1 p.m.), The Afternoon Show (1–4 p.m.) and Drive Time (4–7 p.m.).
+On weekdays, KEXP airs five daytime shows in a variety mix format—Early (5–7 a.m.), The Morning Show (7–10 a.m.), The Midday Show (10 a.m.–1 p.m.), The Afternoon Show (1–4 p.m.) and Drive Time (4–7 p.m.).
 Since 2020, the station has also made major changes to its programming and DJ lineup, and it airs specialty shows throughout the week to diversify from its traditional focus on alternative and indie music.
 As of April 2024, KEXP's specialty shows include the following: